openbase/developer.tools/src/bco-developer-toolchain-installer/README.txt

-Setting up the working environment for HAIMoR in Ubuntu
+Setting up the working environment and tool chain of bco in Debian based distributions (e.g. Ubuntu).

 *Steps: *